Drug and Alcohol Treatment Step

 Looking for Medical Detox Centers

-If you are unsure whether a medical detox is necessary and like to locate a private treatment facility, call 1 888-488-8434.
+If you are unsure whether a medical detox is necessary or would like to locate a private treatment facility, call or request a callback.
 Speak with one of our experienced referral counsellors.
 They will be able to answer your questions and advise the best treatment approach.
 They will guide you to the proper service.